ajl2718/whereabouts/README.md

 ### 1. Download a geocoder database

-Pre-built geocoding database are available from (https://www.huggingface.co)[Huggingface].
-The list of available databases can be found (here)[https://huggingface.co/saunteringcat/whereabouts-db/tree/main]
+Pre-built geocoding database are available from [Huggingface](https://www.huggingface.co).
+The list of available databases can be found [here](https://huggingface.co/saunteringcat/whereabouts-db/tree/main)

+As an example, to install the small size geocoder database for all of Australia:

 ```
 python -m whereabouts download au_all_sm